iamcco/markdown-preview.vim/README.md

 ### Changelog

+* 2016/08/28: set the title of preview page with file name
 * 2016/05/18: support key mapping and new `g:mkdp_command_for_global` option item
 * 2016/03/12: new Github like markdown styles [markdown.css](https://github.com/iamcco/markdown.css) and support task list
 * 2016/01/24: support display the local picture in markdown